 That depends on the size and complexity.
 My work is generally very detailed and large pieces can take between 80 and 100 hours to complete!
-But most commissioned work is not that complex ... smaller works may be only $200 or less while larger, more elaborate pieces can cost substantially more. $400 is about the average.
+But most commissioned work is not that complex ... smaller works may be only $200 - $300 or less while larger, more elaborate pieces can cost substantially more. $400 is about the average for a medium-sized piece.
 But when you consider that these are hand-drawn and, with proper care, can be passed along from one generation to the next and on down the line, it becomes a worthy investment.
 I'm also open to barter.

 How accurate are my reproductions?

 It's a fact that no two people see a person or object the same way.
 And we, as individuals, are more likely to say something doesn't look like us when, in fact, it does.
 There are examples of my work on this page and all over this website, so you can be the judge of that.

 When starting your project, I always provide you with a rough sketch so you can judge the likeness before it gets inked.
 If it's not quite right, I can rework it.
 If it just never gets there, it's not like we didn't try.
 I can think of only two cases where I was unable to accurately capture a person's face to canvas and I've been doing this for a long, long time.
 I am my own harshest critic, so even when everyone else seems to like something I'm working up, I sometimes don't and will rework it and rework it until I'm satisfied that it's the best work I am capable of doing.
 That what I will always deliver to you.

 * A deposit of one half of the agreed-upon artwork price is due before work begins.
 I work up a sketch for your approval before proceeding. $100 of the deposit is non-refundable as it covers my time and materials to work up the sketch.
 If we can't agree on the sketch or direction, any deposit amount over $100 is gladly refunded and we go our own ways.
 Otherwise, the work proceeds and everyone is happy.
 Which has happened 100 percent of the time. :)